balena-io-modules/ci-node-modules/README.md

 This removes the need for you to remember or figure out the appropriate installation method for the dependencies of any project/module.
-In case you are switching between several projects who use different lock file types or no lock files at, having to figure out and run the appropriate command can be counter-productive.
+In case you are switching between several projects who use different lock file types or no lock files at all, having to figure out and run the appropriate command can be counter-productive.

 Moreover this also does a clean install of the dependencies